lucascd2/ntnx/nutanix-iam-viewer/README.md

 # Nutanix Prism Central IAM Manager

-A comprehensive Python tool for managing Identity and Access Management (IAM) in Nutanix Prism Central.
+A comprehensive Python tool for viewing Identity and Access Management (IAM) in Nutanix Prism Central.
 This interactive script allows you to explore roles, search users, and analyze authorization policies through the Nutanix IAM v4.1.b2 API.

 ## Features